JBlitzar/code-completion/NOTES.md

     - 0.0003 seems to be converging faster but not exploding.
       - Aw man!
 It was looking good but it was not to last.
     - 0.0002?

       - Converging faster, which is good.
 Loss is 1.33 after 42 mins.
       - It seemes to have leveled off at 1.32 again, just quicker this time.

+    - It's entirely possible that model is underpowered.
+Reports 19,711,760 params, but model size is tiny: 80 mb.
+Something going on?

+    - Just for fun, let's train on wikitext.
+      - Loss is 8 (now 7.6, now 7.2), yeah model is underpowered.
+    - What are standard model sizes?
+Looks like 12 decoders and 768-sized embedding.
+    - Ok, so wikitext was a good source of inspiration.
+Let's rerun code decoder with bigger.
+This will inevitably come with more hparam tuning